 Other research tells us that:

-- Managers can’t typically “judge” an entire year of work from an individual at one time.
+- Managers struggle to “judge” an entire year of work from any individual in a single event.

-- Employees need and want regular feedback.
+- Employees prefer, need, and want regular feedback.
 Daily or weekly coaching is key to consistent alignment and performance.

-- Employees (and your agency) will benefit faster when they receive real-time or near-real-time performance feedback, not at the end of the year.
+- Employees (and your agency) will see quicker benefits through real-time or near-real-time performance feedback, not at the end of the year.

 - Setting quarterly performance goals with employees can generate 31% greater returns than those who do it annually.
 Doing this monthly produces even better results.

-Proposed shift: Create a program that promotes regular feedback and coaching with milestones or check-ins.
+Proposed shift: Create a program that promotes regular feedback (real-time or near-real-time) and coaching with milestones or check-ins.

-3. The type of feedback typically prompted can hinder engagement and motivation.
+3. The type of feedback typically prompted in a review can hinder engagement and motivation.

 - Traditional reviews typically issue a number rating to represent someone’s performance, which can feel cold and impersonal.